eldor47/Roguecraft/README.md

    - Player difficulty stat multiplies all enemy stats

 7. **Physical Shrines** - Power-up stations in the arena
-   - 2-3 shrines spawn randomly around the arena
-   - Stand near a shrine for 4 seconds to channel
-   - Choose from 3 powerful buff variants (damage, speed, healing, XP, crit, invulnerability, etc.)
+   - 4-6 Power Shrines spawn (channel for 2 seconds, choose from 3 random power-ups)
+   - 3-5 Difficulty Shrines spawn (right-click to increase difficulty by 5%)
+   - 1-2 Boss Shrines spawn (right-click to mark for extra boss during wave 20)
+   - All shrines maintain 8-block spacing from each other and chests
    - Each shrine can only be used once per run
    - Shrines visually dim after use

 8. **Wither Boss** - Final challenge on wave 20
    - A single Wither boss spawns at the start of wave 20
-   - Health scales with player level and difficulty stat
+   - Health scales: 25 HP per level (reduced from 50)
+   - Difficulty multiplier: 0.3x (reduced from 0.5x)
+   - Player count scaling: +15% per player (reduced from 20%)
+   - Resistance: 50% base, +1.5% per level above 10, max 90% (at level 30: ~80%)
-   - Red elite outline, 2.5x size, high resistance, and aggro on players
+   - Red elite outline, 2.5x size, and aggro on players
+   - Boss Shrines can spawn additional Wither bosses during wave 20
-   - Defeat the Wither to complete the regular waves
+   - Defeat the Wither(s) to complete the regular waves
    - After wave 20, infinite mode begins

 9. **Infinite Wave Mode** - After wave 20 (configurable)